wokr/readability/README.md

 1. Optimized for more websites.
 2. Supporting HTML5 tags(`article`, `section`) and Microdata API.
 3. Focusing on both accuracy and performance.
 4x times faster than arc90's version.
-3. Supporting encodings such as GBK and GB2312.
+4. Supporting encodings such as GBK and GB2312.
+5. Extended mode give you access to all meta tags and to whole document (you have possibility to parse any element from webpage)

 ## Install